Restoration or establishment of improved relations between states and governments that were previously estranged.

 A person who has been forced to leave their home, in particular as a result of armed conflict, generalized violence, violations of human rights, or natural or human made disasters, and has crossed

 The set of political institutions by which a government of a state is organized.
 Regime types include democracy, dictatorship, monarchy, and theocracy.

 Intergovernmental organizations that focus on a specific geographic area or group of countries, such as the African Union, Arab League, Association of Southeast Asian Nations, European Union, and O

 Like peace, religion is difficult to define.
 It has been described as a personal set or institutionalized system of religious attitudes, beliefs, and practices.

 A somewhat confusing term that does not refer to rent in the usual sense but instead refers to lobbying the government for special privileges such as a subsidy, a tariff on competing goods, or a re

 Compensation for war damage by a defeated state, or compensation to victims of mass crime committed by a former regime.

 The argument that mismanagement of natural resource abundance often produces weak states, little to no growth, and conflict.

-A recently developed concept, R2P asserts that states have an ethical and legal responsibility to protect their people against genocide, war crimes, crimes against humanity, and ethnic cleansing, but
+A recently developed concept, R2P asserts that states have an ethical and legal responsibility to protect their people against genocide, war crimes, crimes against humanity, and ethnic cleansing, b

 The right of any person to re-enter his or her country of origin.